 There are currently 5,240 working age households claiming CTS, and 3,700 (over 70%) of these are in a protected group, with 1,540 assessed using our Local Scheme rules.
-N.B. - these figures are updated at Section 4.

 There is a growing trend across England for local authorities to make their CTS schemes more generous in response to the cost of living crisis.
 In 2032/2024 29 authorities increased their level of support, and around a third of CTS schemes now cover up to 100% of a household's council tax bill.